SohamPapinwar/Local_AI/README.md

   4]Open main.py and put folder path as path of "Folder_path".
   5]Make sure you have all these libraries installed " PyPDF2 pptx nltk transformers torch " 6]You are ready.
+Try asking question like "What is a Operating System?"